 We travel all around the world and sometimes I am traveling by myself with the kids.
-Hunter and I traveled to Austria, Germany, and Hungary recently.
-I was a bit nervous traveling around the world with my tween daughter.
+Hunter and I traveled to Austria, Germany, and Hungary with just the two girls.
+I was a bit nervous traveling around the world with my teen daughter, especially when it is the first time in a destination.
+I know females can often be an easy target.

 Book Interior Rooms